gillianassi/Portfolio/src/markdown/projects/DiffusePathTracer.md

         <div class="w-full">
             <h1 class="title">Uniform VS Cosine-Weighted</h1>
             <p>
-                The biggest performance improvemnt I implemented was seen when I changed the sampling technique from Uniform Sampling to Cosine-Weighted.
-While Uniform, as it name sugests, samples uniformly in random directions on the hemisphere; cosine-weighted sampling has a preference in the direction of the normal.
+                The biggest performance improvement I implemented was seen when I changed the sampling technique from Uniform Sampling to cosine-weighted.
+While Uniform, as its name suggests, samples uniformly in random directions on the hemisphere; cosine-weighted sampling has a preference in the direction of the normal.
 This tiny difference made the accumulation speed skyrocket and minimized the occurrence of fireflies.
             </p>
         </div>
         <div class="justify-center">